AmmarNanjiani/brain2/README.md

 - An option to view notes by tag rather than by book
 - Link notes to other notes to create "mind map" style connections
 - Mind map visual
+- Add support for other types of content.
+Articles, maybe podcasts.